-The secret is out – working with a virtual assistant (VA) is a quick, cost effective, and efficient way to free up some of your time.
-If you find yourself spending time on simple recurring tasks throughout the day, chances are a VA could handle these tasks, allowing you to focus on what really drives your business forward.
+Working with a virtual assistant (VA) is a quick, cost-effective, and efficient way to free up some of your time.
+By offloading simple recurring tasks throughout the day, you can focus on what really drives your business forward.

 Because you want things done your way, and your VA is not a mind reader, it’s important to clearly communicate how and when you would like certain tasks to be completed.